Menu

 This is known as subvocalization.

-Because of this, it’s necessary to always read what you’ve written out loud.
+Because of this, it’s necessary always to read what you’ve written out loud.
 Then listen to how it sounds when you speak it.

 Do you end up tripping over a few phrases?